 It is a compact device, fitting perfectly into a single PCIe x1 slot on your motherboard without taking up too much space.

-But most importantly, it is a reliable and efficient sound card, sporting many useful features that set it apart from the competition, and in a completely different league than your regular integrated Realtek sound card.
+But most importantly, it is a reliable and efficient sound card, including many useful features that set it apart from the competition, and in a completely different league than your regular integrated Realtek sound card.

 - 116dB Signal-to-Noise Ratio – A significant improvement over stock sound cards, this ratio is some of the best you could hope for.
 It allows for remarkable crystalline sound clarity, especially if you have quality speakers as well.

-- SBX Pro Studio™ – SBX is here to ensure completely immersive surround sound on your speakers, headphones and surround sound system alike.
+- SBX Pro Studio™ – SBX is here to ensure completely immersive surround sound on your speakers, headphones, and surround sound system alike.
 It is arguably superior to what Dolby and DTS have to offer in this department.

 - There are no big downsides to Sound Blaster Z, not in the hardware department at least.
 Rather, the only recurring issue is related to the drivers.
 While they are stable overall, compatibility and driver recognition issues can end up giving some users a real headache.